 - At the upper end, closer to the knee, at the tibial plateau (tibial plateau fracture)

 - Non-displaced tibia/fibula fracture: where there is little space between the two broken bone fragments, these types of fractures usually recover better and faster than displaced fractures, where the gap between the different bone ends is greater

-- Open tibia-fibula fracture: in which the skin is perforated, and the bones are visible through the wound, requiring prompt surgery to clean the wound and stabilize the fractured bones.
+- Open tibia-fibula fracture (= Compound Fracture): in which the skin is perforated, and the bones are visible through the wound, requiring prompt surgery to clean the wound and stabilize the fractured bones.